These earphone tips are not just for earphones or earbuds as many can be used for regular headphones (on ear/over ear).

-"I bought Symphonized NRG Premium Genuine Wood In-ear Noise-isolating Headphones with Mic (Black) from Amazon - $25.
+"I bought Symphonized NRG Premium Genuine Wood In-ear Noise-isolating Headphones with Mic from Amazon - under $20.
 Fantastic sound!
 Fit snug with 3 ear bud options.
 Better than $100 Bose phones.

 "I am an Audiophile of sorts.
 Have a pair of Sennheiser HD650 I use a lot.